FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/AppReviewChecklist.md

           }
        }
        ```
-     - For macOS, example code:
+     - Or this for macOS:
        ```swift
        import SwiftUI